 Creamy loaded baked potato soup with scallion

 Who wasn’t reminded of this during a past year’s epic blast of extreme weather visited upon North America?
 I don’t know about you, but I could only think about how much I needed to make soup!
-At the time, I lived in Southern California, where the average daily temperature hovered around 70 F, despite Polar Vortex’ best attempts to make it otherwise.
+At the time, I lived in Southern California, where the average daily temperature hovered around 70 F, despite the stratospheric polar vortex’ best attempts to make it otherwise.

 You might also enjoy: